-The Core Internship Program The Futures and Options Core Internship Program is offered continuously throughout the year to juniors and seniors from New York City's high schools.
+The Core Internship Program The Futures and Options Core Internship Program is offered to juniors and seniors from New York City's high schools.
 Private and nonprofit businesses are welcome to join as internship partners throughout the year, and represent various employment sectors – financial, small business, technology, real estate, retail and nonprofit.
 The interns attend monthly work-readiness workshops and meet for special career development and exploration field trips.

 In addition to our Core Internship Program, Futures and Options offers internship programs for specific high schools and industry sectors.

 The George Westinghouse High School Internship Program Thanks to funding from HSBC, 40 students from George Westinghouse Career and Technical Education High School in Brooklyn work as interns at various New York City businesses.
 Thanks to HSBC's support for the past eight years, more than 180 young people have received the benefits of this Futures and Options Internship Program.